-At the end of the last Ice Age, huge elephantlike creatures, called mammoths, roamed near ice sheets far from the poles.
+WOOLLY TIMES At the end of the last Ice Age, huge elephantlike creatures, called mammoths, roamed near ice sheets far from the poles.
 They had huge, curling tusks and long, woolly coats to protect them from the cold.
 A few have been found preserved, frozen almost intact, in Siberia.

-61 59 850,000 600,000 400,000 200,000 Now

-UPS AND DOWNS

-PAST WARMTH

-The world's coal and oil deposits are the

-compressed remains of vast forests that

-was much warmer than it is now.

-grew in the Carboniferous, or coal-bearing, era.
-The climate of the Carboniferous era Peaks in temperature over the past 850,000 years show five major warm interglacial periods (1-5 on diagram), interspersed by five Ice Ages, when temperatures on Earth were 5°F (3°C) cooler than they are now - cold enough for vast ice sheets to extend halfway through North America, as far as the Alps in Europe, and over New Zealand.
-GROWING EVIDENCE Each ring in a cut tree trunk shows one year's growth.
-If the ring is wide, the tree grew well, and the weather was warm; if narrow, then it was cold.
+850,000 600,000 400,000 200,000 Now' °F UPS AND DOWNS Peaks in temperature over the past 850,000 years show five major warm interglacial periods (1-5 on diagram), interspersed by five Ice Ages, when temperatures on Earth were 5°F (3°C) cooler than they are now - cold enough for vast ice sheets to extend halfway through North America, as far as the Alps in Europe, and over New Zealand.
+Close rings mean a cold year, far apart, warm FOSSIL AIR As tree sap solidified into amber long ago, creatures like this spider were trapped along with air bubbles.
+The air in amber could show what the Earth's atmosphere was once like, but it usually proves to be contaminated